Maryland Republican Party: Notable Maryland Republicans

+Spiro Agnew was the Governor of Maryland from 1967 to 1969.
+In 1968, Agnew was chosen by Richard Nixon to be his running mate during the 1968 United States presidential election.
+After a landslide victory, Agnew became the 39th vice president of the United States.
+As of 2025, this is the highest political office any Maryland politician has held in the Federal government.

 Robert L. Ehrlich, Jr. was the first Republican governor of Maryland since the 1960s, serving as governor from 2003 to 2007.
-He was defeated in the 2010 election by Democratic candidate Martin O'Malley.
+After winning in 2002, he was defeated in the 2006 and 2010 election by Democratic candidate Martin O'Malley.
 Ehrlich's wife, Kendel Ehrlich, is a notable state Republican who hosts, along with her husband, a conservative talk radio show on WBAL 1090-AM in Baltimore.
-Andy Harris was one of the few bright spots for Maryland Republicans in the 2010 election as he won a congressional seat back from the Democrats.

-Nicholaus R. Kipke became the House minority leader in 2013, by unseating Anthony J. O'Donnell.

 Larry Hogan was the most recent Republican governor, he defeated Democratic candidate Anthony Brown in November 2014.
 Boyd Rutherford was Hogan's running mate and was Lt.
 Governor of Maryland.
 In 2018, Hogan won re-election as governor against Democratic challenger, Ben Jealous.
 This made him the first two-term Republican governor of Maryland since Theodore Roosevelt McKeldin.

+Andy Harris has been the lone Republican member of Congress from Maryland since 2011.
+Currently, he is the second longest tenured House Representative in the state.
+His wife, Nicole, is the current chair of the MDGOP.